 (2) Initiate a review of the existing process for designation and reconfirmation of WMO RTCs and related WMO Centres with the aim of enhancing the standards and efficiency of these institutions and support them in resource mobilization endeavours;

-(3) Render advisory services to WMO RTCs and Education and Training Collaborating Partners on training related matters concerning services on weather, water and climate, policy and development;
+(3) Render advisory services to WMO RTCs and Education and Training Collaborating Partners on training related matters concerning services on weather, water and climate, related environmental, related social sciences, and [Guyana] policy and development;

-(4) To consider, within the framework of building on the achievements of WMO Education and Training Programme (ETRP), especially under the Early Warnings for All Initiative and other strategic initiatives when necessary [Argentina], and also under the aegis of WMO reform, inter alia focus on the following key activity-areas, namely:
+(4) To consider, within the framework of building on the achievements of WMO Education and Training Programme (ETRP), especially under the Early Warnings for All Initiative and other strategic initiatives when necessary, and also under the aegis of WMO reform, inter alia focus on the following key activity-areas, namely:

-(a) Develop suitable programs and projects in support of capacity of Members to develop appropriate early warning initiatives for saving lives and property, and socioeconomic benefits;
+(a) Develop suitable and sustainable [BCT] [Guyana] programs and projects in support of the [Guyana] capacity of Members to develop appropriate early warning initiatives for saving lives and property, and promote [Guyana] socioeconomic benefits;

 (b) Enhancement of leadership and management skills of managers of NMHSs through development of learning resources, organization of Permanent Representative Familiarization visits, leadership and management training, and by ensuring collaboration at subregional and regional levels in these endeavours;

-(c) Develop suitable programmes and projects in support of capacity of Members to develop appropriate initiatives according to the WMO Strategic Plan, such as Global Greenhouse Gas Monitoring Infrastructure and the implementation of additional outputs associated with ongoing changes in the cryosphere and downstream impacts on water resources and sea level rise [Argentina];
+(c) Develop suitable programmes and projects in support of the Members appropriate capacity development [Barbados] initiatives according to the WMO Strategic Plan, such as Global Greenhouse Gas Monitoring Infrastructure and the implementation of additional outputs associated with ongoing changes in the cryosphere and downstream impacts on water resources and sea level rise;

-(d) Survey of human resources situation in NMHSs as well as assessment of new and emerging learning needs;
+(d) Survey the human resources capacity in NMHSs as well as assess the new and emerging education and training needs [Guyana];

-(e) Further development as needed and implementation [Argentina] of WMO Competency frameworks and continuous development learning resources in support of NMHSs staff competencies to deliver service and work with partners to ensure effective application;
+(e) Further develop and implement, as needed, the [Guyana] WMO Competency frameworks and continuous development learning resources in support of NMHSs staff competencies to deliver service and work with partners to ensure effective application;

-(5) To maintain the current WMO fellowship system [Spain].
+(5) To further expand [Barbados] the current WMO fellowship system to include more Members from SIDS and LDCs in particular Members that are involved with the EW4ALL Initiative [Barbados].

+(6) Put in place mechanisms that will better enable twinning between NMHS and RTCs of LDCs and SIDS, and with well advanced NMHS and RTCs, to build capacity in early warning practices and systems, and education and training exchange opportunities in order to promote and achieve sustainable outcomes in capacity and institutional development [BCT].

 Requests Technical Commissions, the Research Board and the Hydrological Coordination Panel:

-(1) To guide and support the work of WMO on education and training in the development of human capacity on Early Warnings for All and other strategic initiatives such as Global Greenhouse Gas Monitoring Infrastructure and the implementation of additional outputs associated with ongoing changes in the cryosphere and downstream impacts on water resources and sea level rise [Argentina], Impact-based Forecasts and other initiatives;
+(1) To guide and support the work of WMO on education and training in the development of human capacity on Early Warnings for All and other strategic initiatives such as Global Greenhouse Gas Monitoring Infrastructure and the implementation of additional outputs associated with ongoing changes in the cryosphere and downstream impacts on water resources and sea level rise, Impact-based Forecasts and other initiatives;

 (2) To support development and delivery of education and training activities by contributing to development of learning resources and by rendering the necessary expertise in delivering education and training events.

-(3) To work with the Capacity Development Panel to ensure that WMO education and training initiatives, and the connections between them, are well managed and that emerging needs are considered [UK].
+(3) To work with the Capacity Development Panel to ensure that WMO education and training initiatives, and the connections between them, are well managed and that emerging needs are considered.

-Requests the presidents of the regional associations to evaluate the progress of the e-learning projects in order to set up an integrated capacity development system, adapted to the regional specifications [Morocco].
+Requests the presidents of the regional associations to evaluate the progress of the e-learning projects in order to set up an integrated capacity development system, adapted to the regional specifications.

 __________